Star News Group

 Star News Group is a media company based in Pakenham, Victoria, in Australia.
 Star publishes many community newspapers in the Melbourne area and other parts of Victoria.
 It also has publications in Queensland and South Australia.
 Star also publishes a number of parenting magazines under the masthead Kids Today.

 Star operates Network Classifieds Pty Ltd, a contact centre in Pakenham that provides classified advertising and display advertising services for print and online.
 Star is also a founder and partner of the Today News Group with operations in Queensland and South Australia.

 History

 Star News Group was founded by Albert Edward Thomas in 1909 as the Berwick Shire News and Pakenham and Cranbourne Gazette.
 Star News is still owned by the Thomas family and the company is managed by Paul Thomas, a fourth-generation family member.
 The company changed its name from South East Newspapers to Star News Group in August 2005 to reflect the growth of the company and the diversity of regions that the company covers.
 In December 2022, it agreed terms to purchase 14 publications from Australian Community Media.

-Description
+Publications

-Star News Group's community newspapers have a combined circulation of more than 500,000 copies per week.
-In addition, Star produces a number of niche education, wedding, tourism, real estate, kids, seniors and lifestyle magazines titles.
+Star News Group's 80 or so community newspapers have a combined circulation of more than 500,000 copies per week.
+In addition, Star produces a number of niche education, wedding, tourism, real estate, kids, seniors and lifestyle magazine titles.